 Back to our lab.
-Your objective in the step after this one (Step 2) will be to modify task2.f90 in a way that moves the most computationally intensive, independent loops to the accelerator.
+Your objective in the step after this one (Step 2) will be to modify task2.c (/4vwkFv7K/edit/C/task2/task2.c) in a way that moves the most computationally intensive, independent loops to the accelerator.
 With a simple code, you can identify which loops are candidates for acceleration with a little bit of code inspection.
-On more complex codes, a great way to find these computationally intense areas is to use a profiler (such as PGI's PGPROF or open-source gprof) to determine which functions are consuming the largest amounts of compute time.
-To profile a program on your own workstation, you'd type the lines below on the command line, but in this workshop, you just need to execute the following command, and then click on the link below it to see the PGPROF interface
+On more complex codes, a great way to find these computationally intense areas is to use a profiler (such as PGI's pgprof, NVIDIA's nvprof or open-source gprof) to determine which functions are consuming the largest amounts of compute time.
+To profile a C program on your own workstation, you'd type the lines below on the command line, but in this workshop, you just need to execute the following command, and then click on the link below it to see the pgprof interface